DewmiKarunarathna/my-first-repo/README.md

 - players can play against computer
 - wihtout tie marks, after the given playing attempts, if the player scores more than the computer, the player wins!
 - i included a new function to let the player decide of having instructions or not
+- There is a new function, to let the user input their name = greeting message, i reused the code part from my above game code